pscedu/psc-wpdocs/neocortex/accounts.md

 ```

-## Off-boarding Team Members
+## Off-boarding team members
 When a researcher is no longer part of a project and their access needs to be revoked, please request that they be off-boarded as soon as possible.

-**Initiating the Request:** The Principal Investigator (PI) of the project is responsible for promptly initiating the request for off-boarding individuals who are no longer actively contributing to their project.
+**Initiating the request:** The Principal Investigator (PI) of the project is responsible for promptly initiating the request for off-boarding individuals who are no longer actively contributing to their project.
 The PI should email neocortex@psc.edu to make the request.
 Be sure to include any relevant information about the individual to off-board.

-**Confirmation of Off-boarding:** The Neocortex team will review the request and proceed with the off-boarding process.
+**Confirmation of off-boarding:** The Neocortex team will review the request and proceed with the off-boarding process.
 The PI will receive confirmation once the researcher's access has been successfully deactivated.